IremErturk/dtc-de-capstone-project/visualization/README.md

 ## Create Dashboard Artifacts

 This module is consist of couple of Jupyter Notebooks and Python files.
+These files can be used for four different apporach.
 There is two approach that you follow to could run that module.
 And after that, all visualization assests will reside in [images](./images/) folder.

+### CICD Development (default)

+The artifact creation process is automated by creating a GitHub Actions [./github/workflows](../.github/workflows/visualization.yaml).
+Therefore even you are not interested to run any visualization manually, whenever change happens in [visualization](./) folder, the workflow is going to be triggered and run at GitHub.

 ### Local Development

-**Option 1.
-Interactive Approach with Jupyter Notebook**
+**--Interactive Approach with Jupyter Notebook--**

-Jupyter notebooks are created on purpose to give user more flexibility and readability to the implementation details for each visualization techniques.
+[notebooks] subfolder is created to provide flexibility and readability to the implementation details for each visualization techniques.
 If you are interested with more interactive experience on visualizations please check [notebook](./notebooks/visualization.ipynb)

-**Option 2.
-Automated Approach in your local setup**
+**--Automated Approach in your local setup--**

-[`main.py`](./main.py) orchestrates the each visualization logic within [`core.py`](./core.py), [`network_graph.py`](./network_graph.py) and [`word_cloud.py`](./word_cloud.py)
+[`main.py`](./main.py) orchestrates the each visualization logic within [`core.py`](./core.py), [`network_graph.py`](./network_graph.py) and [`word_cloud.py`](./word_cloud.py).

 Whole visualization logic can be run simply with single command:
 ```shell
 python main.py local
 ```

-### CICD Development (default)

-Exactly the same approach using `main.py` the visualization logic is going to run as a workflow in CICD whenever there is change in [visualiztion](.) folder.
-You can find the details of workflow configuration under the [./github/workflows](../.github/workflows/visualization.yaml)
+As a result of the command above, eight artifacts (either .png or .html format) will be created and ready to share with people.

 ---